 - A rapid change of electrical charge within a cloud

-Most triggered strikes are positively charge, and they tend to originate from portions of a cloud that are close to the 0°C isotherm.
+Most triggered strikes are positively charged.
+They tend to originate from portions of a cloud that are close to the 0°C isotherm.

-This is because the rate of change from liquid to frozen is the highest here, which adds to the amount of electron separation and therefore electrical charge changes.
+This is because the rate of change from liquid to frozen is the highest here.
+This adds to the amount of electron separation and therefore electrical charge changes.

 The Effects of Triggered Lightning

 While, again, most lightning strikes do not result in fatalities, the effects can be severe, especially for helicopters.
-On the fixed-wing side, there was one fairly recent case where an Embraer 145 was passing FL70 during a descent into Manchester, where a lightning strike actually caused an engine flame-out.
+On the fixed-wing side, there was one fairly recent case where an Embraer 145 was passing FL70 during a descent into Manchester.
+A lightning strike actually caused an engine flame-out.

 After the PAN AM flight discussed above, a survey was issued covering over 40 aircraft lightning strike events.
 Out of the 40 instances, 20 had resulted in engine flame-outs.
 Even 1 fatal crashed was caused by a a dual engine flame-out, the report can be found here.

-There is a correlations between dual flame-outs and the distance between the 2 engines, where narrow-bodied aircraft (and therefore helicopters) suffered more dual engine flame-outs during 1 strike, then wide body aircraft types.
+There is a correlation between dual flame-outs and the distance between the 2 engines.
+Narrow-bodied aircraft (and therefore helicopters) have suffered more dual engine flame-outs during 1 strike, then wide body aircraft types.
 The CAA concluded here:

 On the helicopter side of things, the most relevant accident occurred in 1995 on Bristow flight 56C.
 An AS332L Super Puma was in flight from Aberdeen to the Brae Alpha Oil Production Platform, flying 16 maintenance engineers.